pivotal-cf/brokerapi/README.md

 ## Contributing

-We appreciate and welcome open source contibution.
+We appreciate and welcome open source contribution.
 We will try to review the changes as soon as we can.

 ## Usage